 If we do the wrong thing, remember God says, “My grace is sufficient for you.”
-2Corin12:9.
+2 Corinthians 12:9.
 Repent, receive mercy, and do the next right thing.

-In conclusion, control what goes into our mind.
+In conclusion, control what goes into your mind.
 Read the Bible regularly.
 Commit to do what it says.
 Do the next right thing.
 God can and will help us.
 Let Him transform us by renewing our minds through the Bible.

-Summarized from a sermon by John Ortberg
+Summarized from a sermon by John Ortberg:

 我们拥有的信息比历史上任何人都多。并且我们贪婪地吸收它们，如像沉浸于看模因的世界中，浪费多少时间。我们的移动电话成为我们的伴侣。在排队等候时, 如果我们不从电话中看东西便会感到不舒服。不幸的是，我们今天看到的很多东西，尤其是从社交媒体上看到的，许多是错误, 荒谬, 和危险的。它们可能引起不适当的担忧，愤怒和恐惧。